raufbutt/attendance/README.md

 # Attendance API

 ## Description
-To allow checkin for an available Activity for a given classroom and check-in for the activity
+To retrieve classroom details and allow checkin for an available Activity for a given classroom

 ## Getting Started